datagrok/subcommander/README.md

 against accusations of [NIH Syndrome][].
 Here is a comparison of similar tools I have found, and the reason why I created this instead of using them.

 * [37signals/sub](https://github.com/37signals/sub): This tool adopts many of the same principles as Subcommander, such as language-agnosticism.
 I discovered it months after I had written Subcommander.
-You might consider it if you prefer its architecture.
-It's MIT licensed.
+You might consider it if you prefer its license or architecture.
 There's a good introduction in this blog post: [Automating with convention: Introducing sub](http://37signals.com/svn/posts/3264-automating-with-convention-introducing-sub])

 Others: